baptiste-roullin/data-from-clipboard/README.md

-### BETA VERSION.
-Bug reports and feedbacks are welcome

 [The latest release is here](https://github.com/Saint-loup/data-from-clipboard/releases/latest/download/data-from-clipboard.sketchplugin.zip).
 Download, unzip and double-click on the .sketchplugin file.
+Bug reports and feedbacks are welcome.

 ### What you can do with it